daddel80/notepadpp-multireplace/README.md

 **Use Variables:** This feature allows the use of variables within the replacement string for dynamic and conditional replacements.
 For more detailed information, refer to the [Option 'Use Variables' chapter](#option-use-variables).

-**Replace First Match Only:** The "Replace First Match Only" option is ideal for Replace-All operations, where it replaces only the first occurrence of a match in each list entry.
-This is particularly useful for different replace strings with the same find pattern.
-It's designed for modifying only the initial match in a document or scope, while keeping other instances intact.
+**Replace First Match Only:** For Replace-All operations, this option replaces only the first occurrence of a match for each entry in a Search and Replace list, instead of all matches in the text.
+This is useful when using different replace strings with the same find pattern.
 The same effect can be achieved with the 'Use Variables' option using `cond(CNT == 1, 'Replace String')` for conditional replacements.

 **Wrap Around:** When this option is active, the search will continue from the beginning of the document after reaching the end, ensuring that no potential matches are missed in the document.